TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 ## 1. Introduction
 This document will outline the step-by-step process of installing and hosting the Misinformation Game website.
 This document will also go through the installation process for all the pre-requisite software that is needed to properly install and edit the app.

-Following this tutorial and installing all of the applications and software will then also enable you to freely edit the code of this project.
+Following this tutorial and installing all of the applications and software will enable you to freely edit the code of this project.

 ## 2. Download The Code Base and Install Visual Studio Code
 The first step is to download the code base, as well as an integrated development environment (IDE) to allow easy editing of the files in the code base.
 We recommend using Visual Studio Code, but any IDE can be used for this process.